 There is a lot of information in this handout, and you need to know most of it to write a working parser.
 Please read the handout thoroughly.

 You must work in a group for this assignment (where a group consists of two people).
-The submit program will ask you to specify group members when you turn in your assignment.

 2. Files and Directories